 Expected Outcome: This topic aims to support innovation activities that enable or contribute to one or several expected impacts of Destination 4: “Ensuring access to innovative, sustainable, and high-quality healthcare.”
 Proposals under this topic should aim to deliver results that are directed, tailored, and contribute to several of the following expected outcomes:

-Deploy innovative solutions (organisational and/or technological ones), which facilitate integration and coordination of care for better access to health and care;
+Patients and their carers, health authorities and health professionals will benefit from the deployment of innovative solutions that facilitate integration and coordination of care, allowing for better access to and better quality of health and care;

-Improve patient outcomes, for example for patients facing specific challenges such as multiple conditions / comorbidities, care transitions, gender-specific health needs etc.;
+Patients will benefit from improved care experiences and health outcomes and are more engaged in their care and better equipped to make informed decisions on their health, in collaboration with health professionals;

-Equip health professionals and systems with means for better care coordination, with multi-disciplinary (and if needed multi-stakeholder) approaches, thanks to digital tools and improved, coordinated use of health data;
+Health professionals will be better equipped with, and thus benefit from, improved means for care delivery and coordination, with multi-disciplinary approaches and closer patient engagement, thanks to digital tools and enhanced use of health data;

-Improve patient engagement in care and support patients’ digital health literacy, to empower patients in accessing online health information, engaging effectively with digital health tools and making informed decisions on their health in collaboration with health professionals;

-Improve healthcare accessibility and reduce burden on the health systems, while addressing staff shortages.

-Proposals should describe clearly how they apply the different principles of integrated care.
-In particular, this includes embedding the innovation in the existing health system, addressing gaps and avoiding overlaps, while fostering change management across professions and sectors.
+Health systems will improve their accessibility, coordination mechanisms, effectiveness and resilience, thanks to innovative solutions and a better use of resources stemming from an enhanced integration of care.

-Scope: Public procurement of innovative solutions (PPI) can boost the wider market uptake of high impact innovations in health systems, while building the capacity of providers and improving access to healthcare for citizens.
-This can support both the European Pillar of Social Rights and the economic competitiveness of the EU by providing incentives to the EU health and technology industry (especially spin-offs, start-ups and SMEs) to innovate and by providing business opportunities to commercialise innovative products or services at a larger scale.
-By acting as early adopters of such innovative solutions, procurers can open up new growth markets for the EU industry, thereby contributing to EU competitiveness.
-At the same time, joint/collaborative demand-side initiatives can help create economies of scale and facilitate the wider adoption of innovations by the health sector for the benefits of patients in need.
-Advances in this area can help EU health systems enhance their accessibility, effectiveness and resilience while responding to needs of the EU population.
+Scope: Public procurement of innovative solutions (PPI) can boost the wider market uptake of high impact innovations in health systems, while enhancing capacity of providers and improving access to healthcare for citizens.
+This supports enhancement of social rights and the EU economic competitiveness by providing business opportunities and thus incentives to innovate.
+By acting as early adopters of innovative solutions, procurers can open up new growth markets for the EU industry.
+Joint/collaborative demand-side initiatives can help create economies of scale and facilitate the wider adoption of innovations in the health sector for the benefits of patients in need.

+PPI actions target consortia of procurers with a similar need that want to procure together the deployment of innovative solutions for supporting integration of care.
+This topic does not provide direct funding to developers, industry or research organisations to perform R&D. They will be able to respond to the call for tenders launched by consortia of procurers funded under this call.
+Specific guidance on PPI actions and minimum eligibility requirements can be found in General Annexes H of the Horizon Europe work programme.

-Given the possible broad scope of this action, proposals will need to specify which segment of the population they do target with which specific organisational and/or technological innovations, and why the proposed innovative solutions would be fit for purpose.
+Proposals will need to specify which segment of the patient population they target, the specific organisational and/or technological innovations to be procured, and why the proposed innovative solutions would be fit for purpose adhering to the principles of integrated care.

-Examples of target groups that could be covered by this action would be: the older population with complex needs for health and social care; people with multi-morbidities or non-communicable diseases of high burden; people with both physical and mental health conditions; people living with rare diseases; as well as other groups of patients in need of high integration and coordination of care.
-Solutions envisaged within this action are for example digital solutions, including AI elements, to facilitate delivery of integrated care across hospitals, primary care, long-term care (LTC) facilities and home settings and home settings.
+Examples of target groups that could be covered by this action are: patients at risk of vulnerability such as children and older or frail people with complex needs for health and social care; people with multi-morbidities or non-communicable diseases of high burden; people with both physical and mental health conditions; people living with rare diseases; as well as other groups of patients in need of highly integrated and coordinated care.
+Proposals should pay attention to how gender and intersectional factors (e.g., caregiving responsibilities, work-related health disparities etc.) affect healthcare access and outcomes.

+Proposals should demonstrate, with qualitative and quantitative indicators, how they contribute to the above expected outcomes and clearly describe the application of the principles of integrated care in the deployed solutions.
+This would also include embedding the innovation in the existing health systems, addressing gaps and avoiding overlaps, while fostering change management across organisations, professions and sectors.

+Solutions envisaged within this action are for example digital solutions, including AI elements, to facilitate delivery of integrated care across hospitals, primary care, long-term care (LTC) facilities and home settings.